 - Camera: 2 MP front and rear cameras

 This is an inexpensive device that has all your elementary class needs for a good online learning experience.
 The colors of the Amazon Fire HD are vivid, which is good for young kids.
-This device is recommended for reading books or playing audiobooks, which makes it a good choice for a student.
+This is the best tablet for kids in online classes which is recommended for reading books or playing audiobooks, which makes it a good choice for younger students.

 The most common complaint is that Amazon tablets only connect with Amazon apps.
 However, you can look at the apps available and inform your student’s parents if the Amazon apps serve your purpose or if it has to be configured to access Google Play.